What Are the Most Video Interview Questions/Answers 2022

 7. What are your salary expectations?

-Hiring managers ask this question for two reasons to check:
+Hiring managers may ask this question for a few reasons to check:

-- You are not overqualified for the job
+• Whether you are overqualified for the job

-(In case the hiring manager drops the question between the interview, deflect it by saying, let me know more about my roles and responsibility so that I can provide accurate salary expectations.)
+(In case the hiring manager drops the question between the interview, deflect it by saying, let me know more about my roles and responsibilities so that I can provide accurate salary expectations.)

 As per current market standards, I think the ____ package would be the ideal bet for this position.